 - Top row identifies loaf size for the column.
 Large is a 2 lb. loaf.
 Medium is a 1.5 lb. loaf.
 There is a column for a smaller loaf.

 - 4th row notes what kind of measurements are used in that column – volume, weight or both.

 - The other rows are ingredients and amounts.
 For other ingredients, measurement by volume is close enough.
 Some cells are weight and [volume].
 Some are volume even where other measurements in the column are weights.

 Instant dry yeast rows:

 - A row for instant dry yeast for a medium (1.5 lb.) loaf (converted to Instant Dry where the source said active dry yeast); this row is the standard.
 It is for information but not a reliable standard.
-Using this value for a medium loaf in a 2 lb. pan in a Zojirushi BB-PAC20 will not make the dough balloon out of the pan but is not optimal for that machine, and many other machines.
+Using this value for a medium loaf in a 2 lb. pan in a Zojirushi BB-PAC20 is not optimal for that machine, and many other machines.
 This value is not suitable for the Panasonic SD-YD250.

 - The row Instant Yeast Low is 50% of the source – for the Panasonic SD-YD250.